Lionel Snell

-Lionel Snell is a contemporary English magician, publisher, and author on magic and philosophy.
-He has published works under various pen names, and is most famously known as Ramsey Dukes.
+Lionel Snell is an English writer, magician, and publisher.
+He has released numerous works on the subjects of magic and philosophy under various pen names, and is most famously known as Ramsey Dukes.
 He has been described as "an important early contributor to the discussions of occultism in the mid- to late 1970s".

 Career

 In his youth, Snell received a series of scholarships which eventually allowed him to attend Emmanuel College, Cambridge, where he graduated with a degree in Pure Mathematics.